marko-js/marko/README.md

 </ul>
 ```

-For comparison, given the following data data consisting of an empty array of colors:
+For comparison, given the following data consisting of an empty array of colors:

 ```javascript
 {